I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbdlib/nf-usbdlib-usbd_createhandle.md

 # USBD_CreateHandle function
 The  <b>USBD_CreateHandle</b> routine is called by a WDM USB client driver to obtain a USBD handle.
 The routine registers the client driver with the underlying USB driver stack.

 <b>Note for Windows Driver Framework (WDF) Drivers:  </b>If your client driver is a WDF-based driver, then you do not need the USBD handle.
-The client driver is registered in its call to the the <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdevicecreatewithparameters.md">WdfUsbTargetDeviceCreateWithParameters</a> method.
+The client driver is registered in its call to the <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdevicecreatewithparameters.md">WdfUsbTargetDeviceCreateWithParameters</a> method.

 ## Syntax